The Nominative case in Russian

 Today, we start a large and complicated topic of the Russian grammatical cases.
-It might look daunting in the beginning, but don’t worry.
-We will walk you through all of them step by step and help you to master them all.
+You might find it daunting in the beginning, but don’t worry.
+We will walk you through all of the cases step by step and help you to master them all.
 So let’s begin.

 While in English the order of words in a sentence plays a big role, in Russian, you can enjoy the freedom of putting the words in any order you like.
 So for example the phrase “mom loves dad” can be translated in Russian as:

-With such approach of structuring sentences, the only way the Russians can understand “who loves whom” is by looking at the endings of the nouns which change depending on the situation.
+With such an approach of structuring sentences, the only way the Russians can understand “who loves whom” is by looking at the endings of the nouns which change depending on the situation.

 There are just 6 possible ways of how the noun endings can change.
-This ways are called cases.
+These ways are called cases.
+These cases are:

-One Russian case – the Nominative one – you already know.
+You are already familiar with the Nominative case.
 This is the initial case and the dictionary form of the nouns.
 It answer the questions “who?” (кто?) or “what?” (что?).